• Skip to primary navigation

 • It makes an excellent topping for eggs, including microwave eggs and hard-boiled eggs.

-• Sriracha mayo is the perfect dip for jicama fries, avocado fries, or zucchini fries.
+• This mayo is the perfect dip for jicama fries or zucchini fries.

 • Drizzle it on steamed vegetables such as steamed asparagus or steamed broccoli.